-The Post War Orchestra is a group of musicians who imagine an era when all conflicts have been resolved and militaria is therefore redundant.
+The Post War Orchestra was created by artist Hilary Champion and a group of musicians who imagine an era when all conflicts have been resolved and militaria is therefore redundant.

 The PWO recycles the weapons, transforming them into musical instruments.
 Since their formation on 2009, their message of hope and optimism for the future has been a powerful voice for transformation.

 Aminus3 photographer Chris Elliott was asked to document a sequence for a video that was being made for a Kickstarter appeal to raise funds for the PWO.

 Tim Wheater is an internationally famous flautist, composer and sound healer.
 He has played for the Dalai Lama and Her Majesty The Queen.

 The Post War Orchestra take instruments of war and make instruments of music from them.
 Here a Lee Enfield rifle has been turned into a flute.

 Shot in the Kew Steam Museum, Tim Wheater plays a flute created from a Lee Enfield rifle, with Paul Foss playing a Hang.
 They hope to create an instrument sounding like a Hang from Tank Armour

 Kit Woolley is playing a guitar made from two rifles.
 Creating a traditional single neck guitar is a challenge to adjust the tuning and playability, creating one from two rifles is not trivial.